Los Helados

 History

 Los Helados is a grassroots discovery made by the NGEx team in 2008.
 The initial discovery hole, LHDH004, returned a 762 metre interval grading 0.43% copper and 0.22 g/t gold.
-This was followed up by LHDH016 in 2010 which was the first hole into the deposit’s high-grade core, returning 737 metres grading 0.64% copper and 0.30 g/t gold and LHDH017 in 2011 which revealed the true size of the deposit with a 1,090 metre interval grading 0.51% copper and 0.26 g/t gold.
-S&P Global Market Intelligence ranks Los Helados as the 4th largest copper deposit discovered globally between 2008 and 2017.
+This was followed up by LHDH016 in 2010, which was the first hole into the deposit’s high-grade core, now known as the Condor Zone, returning 737 metres grading 0.64% copper and 0.30 g/t gold and LHDH017 in 2011, which revealed the true size of the deposit with a 1,090 metre interval grading 0.51% copper and 0.26 g/t gold.

 X